• Skip to main content

 Place shelled fave beans in any heat-safe container.
 Make sure the container is large enough to submerge the beans in boiling hot water and have them at least covered by at least 4 oz of additional water.

-Some may float, I discard those - they tend to not cook, are bitter, and are yellow once I peel them.
+Some may float, but I discard those - they tend to not cook, are bitter, and are yellow once I peel them.
 Cover the container and let them "cook" for 20 minutes.
 It depends on the size of your beans.

 Add hot water to shelled fava beans

 Next, drain the hot water from the fava beans.
 Fill a large bowl with ice cubes and some cold water.
 Now shock the fava beans so they stop cooking by plunging them into the ice water bath.
-Let them sit in the cold water for about 5 minutes.
-The skins should start to wrinkle a bit as they start to shrivel.
-This will allow them to peel easily.

 Plunge cooked favas into ice water bath

-How to Peel Fava Beans
+Best Way to Peal Fava Beans

 You can either drain the beans from the cold water or work from the ice bath.
 I do not mind the cold and find that peeling the beans straight from the water helps keep them cool and my hands a bit cleaner as I do the final step.